hm-lang/core/proposals/README.md

 ## move-modify-return (MMR) pattern

+TODO: probably deprecate this, `;;` makes sense as a reference, and it has a specific meaning, i.e., that it will modify an existing variable.

 Since a function cannot modify variables outside of the function, any changes that are to be made outside of the function must be effected by using the return values of the function.
 To modify an object outside of a function